muarshad01/LLM/Notes/lecture03_notes.md

 14:39
 history so as you have seen here while
 14:42
-foundational models so pre-train models
-14:44
-are also called foundational models
+foundational models (also called pre-train models) 14:44 are also called foundational models
 14:47